 Why am I getting unusual results?

-This is why the calculator is a helpful tool that reflects how the banks actually view genuine savings, as opposed to the common misconceptions that people have about the flexibility of bank policy.
+This is why the genuine savings calculator is a helpful tool that reflects how the banks actually view genuine savings instead of the common misconceptions that people have about the flexibility of bank policy.

 Are my savings regular or irregular?